neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 Finally, several postprocessors are included.
-A postprocessor named `flux_integral` is added automatically by [NekRSProblem](/problems/NekRSProblem.md) to receive the value of the heat flux integral from MOOSE for internal normalization in nekRS.
+A postprocessor named `flux_integral` is added automatically by [NekRSProblem](/problems/NekRSProblem.md) to receive the value of the heat flux integral from MOOSE for internal normalization in NekRS.
-The other three postprocessors are all Cardinal-specific postprocessors that perform integrals and global min/max calculations over the nekRS domain for diagnostic purposes.
+The other three postprocessors are all Cardinal-specific postprocessors that perform integrals and global min/max calculations over the NekRS domain for diagnostic purposes.
 Here, the `boundary_flux` [NekHeatFluxIntegral](/postprocessors/NekHeatFluxIntegral.md)
-postprocessor computes $-k\nabla T\cdot\hat{n}$ over a boundary in the nekRS mesh.
+postprocessor computes $-k\nabla T\cdot\hat{n}$ over a boundary in the NekRS mesh.
 This value should approximately match the imposed heat flux, `flux_integral`, though perfect agreement is not to be expected since flux boundary conditions are only weakly imposed in the spectral element method.
-The `max_nek_T` and `min_nek_T` [NekVolumeExtremeValue](/postprocessors/NekVolumeExtremeValue.md) postprocessors then compute the maximum and minimum temperatures throughout the entire nekRS domain (i.e. not only on the [!ac](CHT) coupling surfaces).
+The `max_nek_T` and `min_nek_T` [NekVolumeExtremeValue](/postprocessors/NekVolumeExtremeValue.md) postprocessors then compute the maximum and minimum temperatures throughout the entire NekRS domain (i.e. not only on the [!ac](CHT) coupling surfaces).

 !listing /tutorials/fhr_reflector/conduction/nek.i